Santhoshnov/Santhoshnov/README.md

 🔭 Enhancing my full stack development skills and exploring the latest technologies in both frontend and backend.

-🌱 Continuously expanding my knowledge by building projects and staying updated with industry trends, including artificial intelligence and data science.
+🌱 Continuously expanding my knowledge by building projects and staying updated with industry trends.

-🤝 Open to exciting projects and collaborations in web development and data science.
+🤝 Open to exciting projects and collaborations in web development.

-⚡ I also enjoy competitive coding and solving challenging problems.

-💬 Ask me about frontend and backend development, programming, data science, or any questions you have!

 📫 Reach out to me at